Well, at the state of the coup speech, he said, let's make this a year of action.

 No, no, I'm saying what I'm trying to say is you've got to make sure that this isn't an amnesty.

-We want a system where you can come out of the shadows, you can get a work permit, and you can you can be on probation and you have to satisfy the terms of your probation while the border is getting secured.
+We want a system where you can come out of the shadows, you can get a work permit, and you can be on probation and you have to satisfy the terms of your probation while the border is getting secured.

 Okay, we just dealt with this.

-And you just you just heard it confirmed here.
+And you just heard it confirmed here.

 So it's not amnesty.